LGBTQ rights in Indonesia: Media and censorship

 The Law Against Pornography and Pornoaction (2006) prohibits "…any writing or audio-visual presentation – including songs, poetry, films, paintings, and photographs that show or suggest sexual relations between persons of the same sex."
 Those in violation of the law could be fined or sentenced to prison for up to seven years.
 However, the media is now giving homosexuality more media coverage in Indonesia.

-In February 2016, the public discourse and debates on homosexuality and LGBT issues intensified with the occurrence of high-profile cases of alleged homosexual misconducts, involving Indonesian celebrities.
+In February 2016, the public discourse and debates on homosexuality and LGBTQ issues intensified with the occurrence of high-profile cases of alleged homosexual misconducts, involving Indonesian celebrities.
 First, an accusation of sexual approach and harassment by TV personality Indra Bekti upon several men.
 Followed by the case of dangdut singer Saiful Jamil, who has been named a suspect in a sexual assault involving an underage male fan.

-After the alleged homosexual scandals involving Indonesian celebrities, in March 2016, the national broadcasting commission emphasised a policy banning TV and radio programs that make LGBT behaviour appear "normal", saying this was to protect children and teenagers who are "susceptible to imitating deviant LGBT behaviours".
+After the alleged homosexual scandals involving Indonesian celebrities, in March 2016, the national broadcasting commission emphasised a policy banning TV and radio programs that make LGBTQ behaviour appear "normal", saying this was to protect children and teenagers who are "susceptible to imitating deviant LGBT behaviours".
 This meant that broadcast companies, especially television stations, are discouraged from featuring effeminate figures, transgender people or cross-dressing in their programs.

-Indonesia recently banned many sites, mainly pornographic sites but also any site that has the word "gay" or any word that related to LGBT.
-Indonesia also banned some LGBT-related applications like the gay dating service Grindr, though similar dating applications like Walla and Hornet are not banned.
+Indonesia recently banned many sites, mainly pornographic sites but also any site that has the word "gay" or any word that related to LGBTQ.
+Indonesia also banned some LGBTQ-related applications like the gay dating service Grindr, though similar dating applications like Walla and Hornet are not banned.
 Blued, the international version of Walla, is not banned on iOS.

 In 2025, a new bill is being discussed that explicitly prohibits content presenting "lesbian, gay, bisexual and transgender behavior" from being published online.
 Another new bill being discussed would expand the authority of police to surveil and shut down internet access.